pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 trait Eq: PartialEq<Self> {}
 ```

-If we impl `Eq` for a type, on top of the symmetry & transtivity properties required by `PartialEq`, we're also guaranting reflexivity, i.e. `a == a` for all `a`.
+If we impl `Eq` for a type, on top of the symmetry & transitivity properties required by `PartialEq`, we're also guaranteeing reflexivity, i.e. `a == a` for all `a`.
 In this sense `Eq` refines `PartialEq` because it represents a stricter version of equality.
 If all members of a type impl `Eq` then the `Eq` impl can be derived for the type.

 Floats are `PartialEq` but not `Eq` because `NaN != NaN`.
 Almost all other `PartialEq` types are trivially `Eq`, unless of course if they contain floats.